Hamburger Sparkasse

 Hamburger Sparkasse AG (Haspa) is one of 5 free public savings banks in Germany based in Hamburg.
 With a balance sheet total of around 41.9 billion euros and about 5,000 employees, it is the largest savings bank in Germany.
 It was founded in 1827 in the legal form of the old Hamburg law.
 In 2003 the bank was separated to a stock corporation and the original Hamburger Sparkasse changed its name to Haspa Finanzholding.

+Haspa has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 Corporate structure

 Hamburger Sparkasse is a non-listed stock corporation.
-The legal basis of the Sparkasse is the Haspa statutes.
+The legal basis of the Sparkasse is the Haspa statutes (Haspa-Satzung).
+For historical reasons, unlike most German Sparkassen, Haspa is not governed by the Sparkassengesetz but by the Aktiengesetz.